mustafaaokutaan/votingsystem/README.md

 Contributors

 # <a name="description"></a> Description #

-This is a simple console application built to simulate a voting system using Python.
-The program allows the user to select a candidate, calculates the number of votes for each candidate, and displays the percentage of votes for each candidate after each vote.
-The aim of the project is to provide a prototype solution to digitalize elections, which could be useful for countries facing challenges in conducting manual elections.
+This console application is a Python-based prototype designed to simulate a voting system.
+Users can cast votes for their preferred candidates, and the program keeps track of the total votes for each.
+After every vote, it calculates and displays the percentage of votes each candidate has received.
+The goal of this project is to offer a potential digital solution for election processes, which could be particularly beneficial for countries that encounter difficulties with traditional, manual voting methods.
 # <a name="features"></a> Features #
 Features
 - **User Input**: Users can vote for a candidate by entering their choice in the console.